By John Stevens and David Kassnoff

 Current employees know how the COVID-19 pandemic re-wrote how their workplaces operate.
 Frequent video calls via Zoom, anxiety from prolonged isolation, and seemingly perpetual work-from-home days became the norm for associates and teams across the marketplace.

 Graduate students entering the workforce, however, bring different expectations.
-Research performed in Spring 2022 by MBA graduate students at St. Bonaventure University suggests these students are looking at a work environment that offers more respect, planning for disruption, and compensation.
+Research performed in Spring 2022 by Master of Business Administration students at St. Bonaventure University suggests these students are looking at a work environment that offers more respect, more planning for disruption, and more compensation.

 “The pandemic has changed the workplace and the market for searching for jobs in almost every way,” said Jacob Osswald, a graduate student from Buffalo.
 “And, it will likely never be the same as it used to be prior to 2020.”